Chrynn/ChessClub/README.md

 # Chess Club

+> For more info like "How to start project" etc. I recommend to visit project folder named `wiki`

 Description
 - Database of statistics for chess club

 Purpose
-- implemented task assignment for [Webwings.cz](https://webwings.cz/) to the job position PHP junior
+- [Task project](https://webwings.cz/kariera/testovaci-zadani-pro-php-vyvojare/) for PHP developers by [Webwings.cz](https://webwings.cz/)

 Used technology
 - PHP framework [Nette](https://nette.org/cs/)